scienstanford/rgbcTestkit/ReadMe.md

 rgbcTestkit
 -------------------

-A repository for holding code related to the high dynamic range imaging capabilities of an RGBC camera from Omnivision.
+A repository for calibration the RGBC camera testkit from Omnivision.

+QT (c) Stanford VISTA Lab
+2015 Oct